Octatonic scale: 19th century

 In 1800, Beethoven composed his Piano Sonata No. 11 in B♭, Op.
 22. The slow movement of this work contains a passage of what was, for its time, highly dissonant harmony.
 In a lecture (2005), pianist András Schiff describes the harmony of this passage as "really extraordinary".
 The chord progressions at the beginning of the second and third bars of this passage are octatonic:

 Adagio (2nd movement) from Beethoven's Piano Sonata No. 11, bars 31–33.

 Adagio (2nd movement) from Beethoven's Piano Sonata No. 11, bars 31–33.

 Octatonic scales can be found in Chopin's Mazurka, Op.
 50, No. 3 and in several Liszt piano works: the closing measures of the third Étude de Concert, "Un Sospiro," for example, where (mm.
-66–70) the bass contains a complete falling octatonic scale from D-flat to D-flat, in the opening piano cadenzas of Totentanz, in the lower notes between the alternating hands, and in the First Mephisto Waltz, in which a short cadenza (m.
-525) makes use of it by harmonizing it with a B-flat Diminished Seventh chord.
+66–70) the bass contains a complete falling octatonic scale from D♭ to D♭, in the opening piano cadenzas of Totentanz, in the lower notes between the alternating hands, and in the First Mephisto Waltz, in which a short cadenza (m.
+525) makes use of it by harmonizing it with a B♭ diminished seventh chord.
 Later in the 19th century, the notes in the chords of the coronation bells from the opening scene of Modest Mussorgsky's opera Boris Godunov, which consist of "two dominant seventh chords with roots a tritone apart" according to Taruskin, are entirely derived from an octatonic scale.